About the Program

 - What would it mean to have a genuinely free will, and do we have it?
 Is having a free will the same as being able to do what one chooses, or is there more to it?

 - Is there a connection between having a right to liberty and having a free will?

-To explore these questions, participants will read and analyze a series of transformative texts, some of which will be historical and others contemporary.
-Participants will engage with these transformative texts and the ideas contained in them through a variety of activities, including discussions, group projects, role play, café conversations, creative projects, writing assignments, research projects, and mock trials
+To explore these questions, participants read and analyze a series of transformative texts, some of which are historical and others contemporary.
+Participants engage with these transformative texts and the ideas contained in them through a variety of activities, including discussions, group projects, role play, café conversations, creative projects, writing assignments, research projects, and mock trials.

 You can make a donation to Question Everything by following this link.